Under the hood: the tech behind the site.

 Why did I make some of my decisions?

-Even though the scale of this site is much smaller than I've worked on during my career, the decision making process was strikingly similar.
-It still comes down to a few basic questions:
+Even though this site is smaller in scale than most of the enterprise platforms I’ve led, the decision-making process was surprisingly similar.
+It came down to a few key questions:

 1. What do I need it to do?